theMillenniumFalcon/pexels-api/README.md

-A simple API using pexels API and notion
+A simple API to fetch photos and videos using pexels API